nautobot/nautobot/nautobot/docs/user-guide/feature-guides/getting-started/vlans-and-vlan-groups.md

 1. Populate `ID` with `100`
 2. Populate `Name` with `vlan 100`
 3. Select `Status` as `Active`
-4. Select `Vancouver` from the `Region` selector drop-down
-5. Select `Vancouver 1` from the `Site` selector drop-down
+4. Select `Vancouver 1` from the `Location` selector drop-down
-6. Click on the `Create and Add Another` button
+5. Click on the `Create and Add Another` button

-!!! note
-    The `Region` drop-down selection in step 4 is optional and only meant to narrow down the options presented in the **Site** drop-down selector in Step 5.
-    A VLAN cannot be assigned to a Region.
+On the `Add a new VLAN` form:

 1. Populate `ID` with `100`
 2. Populate `Name` with `vlan 100`
 3. Select `Status` as `Active`
-4. Select `Ottawa` from the `Region` selector drop-down
-5. Select `Ottawa 1` from the `Site` selector drop-down
+4. Select `Ottawa 1` from the `Location` selector drop-down
-6. Click on the `Create` button when complete with the second instance
+5. Click on the `Create` button when complete with the second instance

 ![Create VLANs 2](../images/getting-started-nautobot-ui/23-create-vlans-2.png)

 Once you've created the three VLANs and then hit the `Create` button, you will be taken to the **VLANs** main page.
-On that page, you'll see the three VLANs and the Site assignment for each one.
-Each `vlan 100` instance will have a Site assignment, while `vlan 200` will not:
+On that page, you'll see the three VLANs and the Location assignment for each one.
+Each `vlan 100` instance will have a Location assignment, while
+`vlan 200` will not:

 ![VLAN main page](../images/getting-started-nautobot-ui/24-vlan-main-page.png)